-- Whether a drying stage is to be incorporated - o If the microcrystalline cellulose will be dried to a low-moisture specification, then consider a microcrystalline cellulose with particle size that is compatible with dispersion for effective blending, and rheology of bulk and compression results (hardness, friability, low weight variation, etc.).
-The initial water content of the excipient will influence the drying time, but the rate of moisture absorption after drying should also be taken into account. - If no drying stage is incorporated, then a microcrystalline cellulose with the lowest moisture content, such as PH-II2 (moisture not more than I.5%), would seem appropriate to use.
+- Whether a drying stage is to be incorporated - If the microcrystalline cellulose will be dried to a low-moisture specification, then consider a microcrystalline cellulose with particle size that is compatible with dispersion for effective blending, and rheology of bulk and compression results (hardness, friability, low weight variation, etc.).
+The initial water content of the excipient will influence the drying time, but the rate of moisture absorption after drying should also be taken into account. - If no drying stage is incorporated, then a microcrystalline cellulose with the lowest moisture content, such as PH-112 (moisture not more than 1.5%), would seem appropriate to use. - Grade required for most efficient blending and tablet pressing - Selection of a grade that will result in more effective blending with the API may be critical to ensure content uniformity, rheology properties, and tablet pressing results.
+This is especially true for misoprostol 200 mcg tablets because the small amount of misoprostol API relative to the microcrystalline cellulose can make uniform blending challenging.

-53 WHO.
+&lt;sup>3 WHO.
 2012.
 "Guidelines on Submission of Documentation for a Multisource (Generic) Finished Pharmaceutical Product for WHO Prequalification: Quality Part."
 Annex 4 in WHO Expert Committee on Specifications for Pharmaceutical Preparations.
 46th report.
 WHO Technical Report Series, No. 970.
 Geneva: WHO.